Government departments are facing increasing pressure to perform effectively and efficiently.

 Candidates seek a detailed and authentic insight into employers.
 This helps them determine whether the relationship could be a good fit.

 Recently working with a large education Government client, our teams were able to not only review and streamline the recruitment process, but also rewrite job descriptions and ads.
 This helped ensure the content was targeted and engaged the right calibre of candidates required.

 Providing a high-touch approach and experience for candidates meant that they felt positive about applying for roles and understood the next steps.

 A fast and efficient candidate experience and process helps reduce the number of candidates abandoning the recruitment process.
 As a result, you’ll be hiring better-quality people.

 Recruitment tip 3: select best-fit technology

-The right technology creates efficiency.
+The right technology for government recruitment creates efficiency.
 It allows you to streamline the recruitment process and can also transform the perception of slow service encumbered by red tape.

 We recently managed a volume recruitment project for a client that required us to assemble a delivery team of over 50 people in just six weeks.